+86 571 8659 2517

 info@zmuni.com

 The global cosmetics regulatory environment continues to evolve.
 To help businesses stay updated with regulatory changes, ZMUni Compliance Center regularly releases a monthly recap of global cosmetics regulations.
-This article covers the regulatory developments related to cosmetics in China and globally in December 2025, with an emphasis on updates in cosmetic ingredients and cosmetic management, among other areas.
-China Cosmetic Regulatory Updates New Cosmetics Ingredients (NCI) In December 2025, 20 new cosmetic ingredients were notified with the China National Medical Products Administration (NMPA).
-They include: To learn more about these NCIs and their respective companies, check out the following episodes:
+This article covers the regulatory developments related to cosmetics in China and globally in January 2026, with an emphasis on updates in cosmetic ingredients and cosmetic management, among other areas.
+China Cosmetic Regulatory Updates New Cosmetics Ingredients (NCI) In January 2026, 19 new cosmetic ingredients were notified with the China National Medical Products Administration (NMPA).
+They include: The technical requirements for the 19 NCIs mentioned above have not been disclosed, and they have not

 +86 571 8659 2517